fsmosca/Optuna-Game-Parameter-Tuner/README.md

 8. When max_trial is reached, optimization is stopped and png plots will be saved.
 9. You can extend the trials or optimization by running the study again using the same study_name.

+## Optimization strategy
+It is an [optimization](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.study.Study.html#optuna.study.Study.optimize) with default [TPE](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.samplers.TPESampler.html#optuna.samplers.TPESampler) (Tree-structured Parzen Estimator Approach) as surrogate model or sampler.
+Optuna has some [samplers](https://optuna.readthedocs.io/en/stable/reference/samplers.html) that can be used in the optimization.
+Currently only the default TPE is supported by this tuner.
+After some test I will probably add the [CMA-ES](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.samplers.CmaEsSampler.html#) as an option.

 ## Help
 ```python
 python -u tuner.py -h